Wednesday, June 29, 2016

 The only outstandingly good thing Jerry had ever done -- saving several people trapped in a burning building -- had ironically cost him his own life.

 Now, as Jerry and his younger son talk about their pasts and the afterlife, Jerry idly informs Wayne that the souls of the departed are less emotional than they'd been while alive.
 He goes so far as to say that he's spoken with the spirit of his estranged wife, who died only a year ago, and that she's more or less forgiven him for his sins against her.
-Only moments after Jerry says that, his ex-wife appears, brushing rudely past Wayne to slap Jerry in the face with all her ghostly might!
+Only moments after Jerry says that, his ex-wife appears, brushing rudely past Todd to slap Jerry in the face with all her ghostly might!

 * * * * *